smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/04-Subquery-Refactoring/README.md

 ## Background & Objectives

 In the section we will discover subquery-refactoring!
 Indeed we may need to nest previous SQL queries coded into a new one to reduce repetition and simplify complex SQL statements.
-This is performed by the `WITH` 👌
+This is performed by the `WITH`. 👌

 ## Specs